some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 - Makes JavaScript Actions portable across hosted and self-hosted compute
 - Means you can’t hide dependencies or _require_ anything of a self-hosted environment
 - Software composition analysis tools (eg, [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates)) can see all the things
-- Static analysis tools can also see all the things :mag:
+- Static analysis tools can also see all the things 🕵️‍♀️

 Many security tools, including GitHub's, are free for public projects on GitHub.
 Since all marketplace-listed Actions have to be public ([docs](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace)), there's lots of easy choices to look at and secure anything you're using.